 Wool dryer balls to the rescue

-Wool dryer balls contain no toxic chemicals commonly found in traditional dryer sheets, yet accomplish the same end result – soft, static-free clothes.
-Each ball measures between 2.5” and 3” in diameter – think tennis ball.
+Wool dryer balls contain no toxic chemicals commonly found in traditional dryer sheets, yet accomplish the same end result — soft, static-free clothes.
+Each ball measures between 2.5” and 3” in diameter — think the size of a tennis ball.

-Because they cut down on drying time, they will also save you time, energy and money all while getting rid of static cling and wrinkles.
+Because they cut down on drying time, they will also save you time, energy and money, all while getting rid of static cling and wrinkles.
 The wool literally pulls moisture out of your (drying) clothes.
 Isn’t science cool?
-Wool dryer balls should also last for thousands of loads (that’s a lot of socks!) of laundry creating a less wasteful clothes drying process.
+Wool dryer balls should also last for thousands of loads of laundry (that’s a lot of socks!), creating a less wasteful clothes drying process.

 Multiple uses means less waste

 The number of wool dryer balls you might need depends on factors such as size and makeup of your clothes load.
-A small load of ‘delicates’ – try using 2, 3 or 4 wool dryer balls.
+For a small load of delicates, try using two, three or four wool dryer balls.
 Laundry piled a mountain high?
 Try using a half dozen or more dryer balls.
-Because they are non-toxic, there is really no limit to how many wool dryer balls one could use.
-You’re dryer has always wanted to be a juggler so go ahead – make its day.
+Because they are nontoxic, there is really no limit to how many wool dryer balls one could use.
+Your dryer has always wanted to be a juggler, so go ahead — make its day.

 Source: Fix.com Blog